MovieCenter Banner

 Easily could do a search and find new movies

-Had a hard time to use a filters and find movies
+Had a hard time to use filters and find movies

 Feels frustrated working with filters